kyma-project/kyma/docs/service-mesh/01-01-service-mesh.md

 >**NOTE:** The Istio Control Plane doesn't have mTLS enabled.

+>**NOTE:** For security and performance we are using the [distroless](https://istio.io/docs/ops/configuration/security/harden-docker-images/) version of Istio images.
+Those images are not Debian based and are slimmed down to reduce any potential attack surface and increase startup time.

 Kyma uses [Kiali](https://www.kiali.io) to enable validation, observe Istio Service Mesh, and provide details on microservices included in the Service Mesh and connections between them.
 For Kiali chart configuration, see [this](#configuration-kiali-chart) document.